 Agricultural Soil and Water Conservation

 This guide – Background and Resources for Community Research 3.0 – is your primary resource for preparing for this year’s Current Issue presentation.
-The official Current Issue Problem for 2017 will be published in mid-March.

 Local agriculture is booming in Massachusetts, from urban community gardens to rural orchards and pastures, from row crops to working forests.
 Local garden, farm, and forest production can strengthen local economies – providing not only food and fiber, but also fostering community.